pboling/yacs/README.md

 ## WebSocket channels overview and boot overlay

+### Scanner page identifiers (101 and 201)

+In the UI we use two logical page identifiers to disambiguate the two main panes and their corresponding WebSocket scanner streams:

+- TRENDING_PAGE = 101 (Trending Tokens pane)
+- NEW_PAGE = 201 (New Tokens pane)

+Why these numbers?

+- They are client-assigned, out-of-band identifiers used in two places:
+  1. As keys in the Redux-like state under state.pages[page] so that Trending and New datasets never collide.
+  2. As the `page` field in the scanner-filter WebSocket subscription payload.
+The backend echoes this page back in scanner-pairs events; we route the dataset to the correct pane by matching the echoed page.
+- We chose 1xx for Trending and 2xx for New to make it visually obvious they are not normal REST pagination pages (1, 2, 3, …).
+REST pagination for infinite scroll still uses 1, 2, 3 on the HTTP /scanner endpoint.
+- If you add more panes, pick another distinct range (e.g., 3xx) and keep identifiers unique.

+Where to find/change them:

+- Defined in src/App.tsx next to the WebSocket bootstrap code: const TRENDING_PAGE = 101; const NEW_PAGE = 201;
+- These are used when sending the initial scanner-filter subscriptions and when scanning reducer state for boot readiness.

 - scanner-filter → server listens for this subscription and responds with scanner-pairs for the requested filter (page, rankBy, chain, etc.).
 This is the primary/bootstrap stream that seeds the tables.
 You should consider it the “main” subscription.
 - scanner-pairs → full dataset replacement for a page.
 The app reducer ingests these to populate state.pages and byId.
 - subscribe-pair / unsubscribe-pair → per-row real-time tick updates (price, volume, buys/sells).
 The client gates these by viewport to reduce load.